thachmpham/thachmpham.github.io/md/opensaf-log.md

 # 1. Introduction.
-In OpenSAF, the Log Service (LOGSv) provides a standardized means for applications to express and forward log records through well-known streams that leads to an associated named file.
+In OpenSAF, the Log Service (LOGSv) provides a standardized means for applications to write log messages.

 There are two options to configure LOGSv:

 - Using IMM object.
 - Using environment variables (deprecated).

-The `saflogger` program is used to write log records to a log stream.
+The `saflogger` program is used to write OpenSAF log.

 # 2. Configure.